thomasphillips3/100-days-of-code/log.md

 **Today's Progress**: [Serialization (pt.
 1)](http://davidederosa.com/basic-blockchain-programming/serialization-part-one/) of [Davide De Rosa's Blockchain Programming Tutorial](http://davidederosa.com/basic-blockchain-programming/).

-**Thoughts:** I started reading this a while ago, but wanted to actually run the code.
+**Thoughts** I started reading this a while ago, but wanted to actually run the code.
 This was a learning process as well, getting my computer set up for C++.
 I found a couple plug-ins for Atom.
 I think I'll try to make that work.

 I am making good progress, but going to sleep now...at 2:40 am.
 The last issue I encountered was [Undefined symbols for architecture x86_64](https://stackoverflow.com/questions/18751868/undefined-symbols-for-architecture-x86-64-compiling-problems).
 I'll work on it tomorrow.